 In other words, any message being transmitted would stop right there at the “lifeless” nerve cell and go no further.
 And so it is that hypnotic anesthesia can stop a message, including pain or feeling of any kind, from one part of the body to its usual reporting place, the brain.
 (And all this by directed thought or suggestive image.)
 The brain then becomes insensible (not knowing) of any pain or even the possibility of pain, though a painful act may either be planned or in actual operation.

 One method of hypnotic anesthesia is as follows:

-The hand dipped into the icy water has come out completely numbed, with no feeling whatever.
-You place the frozen hand against the part of your body that you wish to anesthetize – knowing, feeling and experiencing that section become numb and without a feeling of any kind.
+The hand-dipped into the icy water has come out completely numbed, with no feeling whatever.
+You place the frozen hand on the part of your body that you wish to anesthetize – knowing, feeling, and experiencing that section become numb and without a feeling of any kind.